leapdeck/TopBinTrivia/README.md

 TopBinTrivia is under the MIT license.
 See the accompanying [LICENSE](LICENSE) for more information.

+##  🔧 Build

+Can build the app with a Windows station and Android Studio.
+Then Android Studio can provide you an “.apk” file to side-load to your Android phone.
+When you’ve forked the repo to make your own app, you can do a yearly subscription as an Android Developer to publish to their Appstore.

+Also can build the app with a Mac station, Xcode and a free developer account : [Create a Free Apple Developer account](https://www.appypie.com/blog/how-to-create-a-free-apple-developer-account)

+Then Xcode will let you side-load to your iPhone.
+When you’ve forked the repo to make your own app, you can do a yearly subscription as an Apple Developer to publish to the Appstore.

 ## 🤝 Contributing

 We welcome 👩🏾‍💻👨🏾‍💻 additions!
 If you’d like to help improve or expand this project, feel free to open an issue or submit a pull request.